 Car accidents can be devastating, and even minor accidents can be difficult to sort out.
 If the accident results in death or serious injury, life will never be the same for the survivors.
 In these instances, an auto accident attorney may be necessary to file claims and help you recover as much as possible.

-An auto accident attorney can assist you with your claim in two ways.
+A Florida car accident lawyer can assist you with your claim in two ways.
 First, an attorney can make sure you get the full benefits you are entitled to from your insurance company.
 Second, an attorney can file claims to recover losses that are not covered by your own auto insurance company, such as pain and suffering or lost wages.

 All drivers in Florida are required to carry $10,000 in property damage liability (PDL) insurance and $10,000 in personal injury protection (PIP) insurance.
 PIP, also called Florida No-Fault Insurance, ensures that injured parties can receive the medical care they need regardless of who was at fault for the accident.

 In order to receive full coverage from your PIP insurance, there are specific criteria that must be met.
 For instance, you must receive initial medical treatment for your injuries within 14 days after the accident or your accident-related medical expenses may not be covered.
-An experienced auto accident lawyer can explain other important, time-sensitive requirements of the statute, so be sure tocontact a lawyer immediately if you have been in an auto accident.
+An experienced Florida Auto Accident Attorney can explain other important, time-sensitive requirements of the statute, so be sure tocontact a lawyer immediately if you have been in an auto accident.

 If you have been seriously injured, $10,000 will likely not be enough to cover your medical expenses.
 Fortunately, an auto accident lawyer may be able to help you recover additional losses that you can use to pay for the medical care you need.
-If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, an accident lawyer can file a lawsuit seeking compensatory damages from any responsible parties.
+If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, a Florida Accident Attorney can file a lawsuit seeking compensatory damages from any responsible parties.
 These losses might include:

 A bad car accident can be very stressful physically, emotionally, and financially.
 You should certainly be able to get treatment for your injuries without having to worry about going into debt or wasting countless days getting the runaround from insurance companies.